 We found 7 internists who accept Gold Compass 1000 near Boston, MA.

-Dr. Jaye Hefner specializes in general internal medicine and practices in Boston, MA and Charlestown, MA.
-Dr. Hefner studied medicine at Northeast Ohio Medical University.
-For her residency, Dr. Hefner trained at the University of Pittsburgh Medical Center (UPMC).
-She accepts several insurance carriers, including Blue Cross/Blue Shield, Coventry, and TRICARE.
+Dr. Jaye Hefner's medical specialty is general internal medicine.
+She obtained her medical school training at Northeast Ohio Medical University and performed her residency at the University of Pittsburgh Medical Center (UPMC).
+She is in-network for several insurance carriers, including Blue Cross/Blue Shield, Coventry, and TRICARE.
 Dr. Hefner is affiliated with Massachusetts General Hospital.
-She has an open panel.
+She is open to new patients.

 Conditions / Treatments